AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/physical_lights/create_physical_light.md

-# Create a a physical light
+# Create a physical light

 [![NEW](../../../images/new.png "What else is new in v1.9?")](../../../release_notes/readme_1.9.html)